National Association of Scholars: Positions and activities

 Also in 1990, the Harvard University community debated the presence of the NAS.
-Writing in the Harvard Crimson, Martin L. Kilson Jr. acknowledged some "overzealous behavior by supporters of ethnic studies and women studies" but argued that the NAS was an "overkill neoconservative response."
+Writing in the Harvard Crimson, Martin L. Kilson Jr. acknowledged some "overzealous behavior by supporters of ethnic studies and women studies" but argued that the NAS was an "overkill neoconservative response".
 In Kilson's view, NAS had succumbed to "anxiety and maybe phobia" of multiculturalism.
-He asks, "why shouldn't persons on our campuses go to great lengths to avoid the tag 'racist'"?
+He asks, "Why shouldn't persons on our campuses go to great lengths to avoid the tag 'racist'?
 Or the tags 'homophobic', 'sexist', 'anti-Asian', etc.?"

 In 2001, it was reported that the Colorado Commission on Higher Education had paid the National Association of Scholars $25,000 to generate a report on several Colorado universities with education programs.
 The NAS report criticized diversity curricula and recommended that the University of Colorado's education program be suspended and new admissions to other programs be halted.
-University of Colorado, Boulder dean William Stanley resigned in protest of what he called "teacher-bashing" by the NAS, while regent Bob Sievers deplored "anti-teaching, anti-C.U./Boulder, anti-women and anti-minority bias."
-Questions were also raised regarding why money was paid to a "right-wing" organization like the NAS rather than to a group "with credentials in teacher education."
+University of Colorado, Boulder dean William Stanley resigned in protest of what he called "teacher-bashing" by the NAS, while regent Bob Sievers deplored "anti-teaching, anti-C.U./Boulder, anti-women and anti-minority bias".
+Questions were also raised regarding why money was paid to a "right-wing" organization like the NAS rather than to a group "with credentials in teacher education".

 In September 2008, The New York Times described the NAS as among the politically conservative organizations intensively and successfully lobbying for federal funding for programs which emphasize "traditional American history, free institutions or Western civilization".
 The Times reported that NAS and allied organizations sought to advance conservative causes by attaching conditions to university donations.

-In 2011 NAS launched its Center for the Study of the Curriculum to "document and to analyze important changes" to college curricula and "to propose improvements."
-The center conducts yearly reviews of colleges and universities' common reading programs.
-The annual Beach Books report identifies the colleges that have these programs, the books they assign, and patterns in the assignments.
-The 2012–13 report found that 97 percent of colleges and universities chose books published in or after 1990.
-The most popular book assigned was The Immortal Life of Henrietta Lacks by Rebecca Skloot.
-Writing at The Guardian, the report's author, Ashley Thorne, criticized the lack of classics: "The choice of a recent book that is often the only book students will have in common with one another points to the death of a shared literary culture.
-To the extent that colleges want to approach that culture, they display willful selfishness in confining their sights to the present."